A popular street in Bucharest with colorful hanging umbrellas

 Tip: I recommend taking an Uber or the Metro M2 line (Aviatorilor stop).

-4. Herăstrău Park
+4. Wander Herăstrău Park

 Herăstrău Park is the largest park in Bucharest, named after Herăstrău Lake which is in the middle of the park and quite beautiful to see.